newicon/handbook/newicon-is-you.md

 It means empathising with a customer and taking the time to get the writing right and consider how you’d feel if you were on the other side of the interaction.

-This means marketing is everyones responsibility.
+This means marketing is also everyones responsibility.